playerank/soccerLogger/README.md

 $ git clone https://github.com/playerank/soccerLogger.git
 ```
 When you installed all dependencing you can run or modify the program. <br/>
-The program is divide in:
+The program is divide into:
 Function | File
 -------- | ----
 Web Pages manager | events_tagging_dashboard.py